How To Cure Erectile Dysfunction Naturally

 And in order for you to maintain that erection, the blood needs to remain in your penis to keep it firm and hard.

-If either of these events fail to happen, the erection will fade.
+If either of these events fail to happen, your erection will fade.

 The key here is blood.
 Or rather, the flow of blood.